lfdelzam/Degprimer_design/README.md

 ## Usage ##

-set pipeline parameters in config_primer_design.json
+set pipeline parameters in config_primer_design.json using the command: `nano config_primer_design.json`, modify the parameters and save changes by taping `ctrl x` and tape `y`

 {
   "work_dir": "/absolute/path/to/primer_design/",